ai/about-postcss/speech.md

 But PostCSS is not only to add something to your styles.
 PostCSS working awesome as CS linter.

-For example, a Twitter wrote PostCSS plugin to lint their CSS for Twitter guidelines.
+For example, Twitter wrote PostCSS plugin to lint their CSS for Twitter guidelines.
 They use modification of awesome BEM methodology.

 ---

-But PostCSS linters can be much smarter, than jshint or csslint.
+But PostCSS linters can be much smarter than jshint or csslint.

 Doiuse is a PostCSS plugin, like a Autoprefixer.
 But it works in a different way.